-If some continually disappoints you, maybe it’s time to point some boundaries in place.
+If someone continually disappoints you, maybe it’s time to put some boundaries in place.
 Maybe you can see them less, or not see them at all.
-Either way, make it clear that if they hurt again, there will be consequences.
-Stick to your boundaries, they will make you safe.
+Either way, make it clear that if they hurt you again there will be consequences.
+Stick to your boundaries, they will make you safe and happier.

-Most importantly, try to learn from the experience, and don't let other people's issues get you down.
+Most importantly, learn from the experience, and don't let other people's issues pull you down.
 You can choose how to react, even if you didn't choose the situation.

 Change your perspective and uncover a way forward for you!